banzaicloud/pipeline/docs/deps.md

 ## Dependency Management

-Vendoring all dependencied is essential to have a **go get**-able package.
+Vendoring all dependencies is essential to have a **go get**-able package.

 Tools needed: